Henry1601/CTF-Writeup/Cryptography/Mind your Ps and Qs/README.md

 ```
 Convert the final `m` to ASCII and that's our flag!

-Let me say that again: It's important to understanding the inside process of the RSA cipher.
+Let me say this again: It's important to understanding the inside process of the RSA cipher.
 This will be your base knowledge to get into Cryptography.
 Don't be dependent on tools, tools help you caculate cipher faster but not help you to understand the cipher.

 Here is the tool for the full cipher process: [RSA Cipher Calculator](https://www.dcode.fr/rsa-cipher).
 By the way, this page has many cool caculation tools to work with large numbers since normal caculators can not do so.